High-Income Child Support Situations

 High income child support situations, also referred to as "above the guidelines," operate by a different set of standards than the average child custody case.
 This can work in favor of the child but often requires a delicate balancing act as the court determines an appropriate support order.

 It is important to secure skilled representation while the court settles your child support orders.
-The Law Offices of O'Toole & Gunteski, LLC can protect your rights and ensure that you are not cheated out of what you deserve.
+The Law Office of Darren C. O'Toole, LLC can protect your rights and ensure that you are not cheated out of what you deserve.
 Our team of Monmouth County divorce attorneys have more than 100 years of combined experience and would be honored to represent you.

 In New Jersey, the situation is above the guidelines if the combined income of both parents is greater than $187,000.
 All income up to that amount is subject to standard child support guidelines, but for the subsequent income, everything above $187,000, things aren't quite so black and white.